chaos-exe/Anime-downloading-and-streaming-ultimate-guide/README.md

 #####    Yes please download Anime for a better viewing experience.
 Streaming anime is waste of data & quality. :heart:

+### :warning:Disclaimer

+	This is for educational purposes only!!
+I do not own anything and do not promote piracy.
+I highly encourage you to pay for the service, it really helps the industry.
+I am not responsible for anything you do.

 ## Ways to download anime

 1. <img align="left" width="40" height="40" src="https://upload.wikimedia.org/wikipedia/commons/thumb/6/66/New_qBittorrent_Logo.svg/600px-New_qBittorrent_Logo.svg.png"> **Torrent** (1080p/720p) Torrenting is the act of downloading & uploading files through the BitTorrent network.
 Instead of downloading files to a central server, torrenting involves downloading files from other users' network.